LisABC/ALEI/README.md

 It's recommended to use [tampermonkey](https://www.tampermonkey.net/) as that gives you benefit of auto updating.
 Once you download tampermonkey, you can click [here](https://github.com/ZenoABC/ALEI/raw/main/alei.user.js), then tampermonkey will ask you whether to install or not, just click "install".

 You can also copy the script itself and paste in JS console & execute manually.

+**NOTE:** Tampermonkey is the only natively supported userscript manager, you might have issues if you use others (Such as GreaseMonkey).